-Loire Valley (Vallee de La Loire in French) was added to the unique UNESCO World Heritage listing in 2000.
-When delivering its decision, the committee said that the area was an exceptional cultural landscape, of great beauty, comprised of historic cities and villages, great architectural monuments – the Chateaux – and lands that have been cultivated and shaped by centuries of interaction between local populations and their physical environment, in particular, the Loire itself.
+Loire Valley (Vallee de La Loire in French) was listed by UNESCO World Heritage in 2000.
+When delivering its decision, the committee said that the area was an exceptional cultural landscape, of great beauty, comprised of historic cities and villages and great architectural monuments.
+The land has been cultivated and shaped by centuries of interaction between local populations and their physical environment, in particular, the Loire itself.

-With cities such as Orleans, Blois, Tours or Nantes, the Loire Valley offers an incredible quality of architectural heritage.
-Also known as the Gardens of France, Loire Valley is a great place to enjoy biological diversity, endless well kept forests (such as Forest of Amboise) and last but not least, its world-class wines.
+With cities such as Orleans, Blois, Tours and Nantes, the Loire Valley offers an incredible quality of architectural heritage.
+Also known as the Gardens of France, Loire Valley is a great place to enjoy biological diversity, endless well kept forests and world-class wines.

-We have graded this walk as “moderate” as the average walking time is 4 hours, without any major ascent or descent.
+We have graded this walk as “Easy” as the average walking time per day is only 4 hours, without any major ascent or descent.

-The Loire Valley is noteworthy for the quality of its architectural heritage,in its world-famous castles, such as the Château of Amboise, Château of Chambord or Château of Chenonceaux (“Château des Dames”), three of the most exceptional castles in France with Versailles but there are also lots of small castles you will see during these walking holidays like Leonardo da Vinci’s last home (Château du Clos Lucé).
+The Loire Valley is noteworthy for the quality of its architectural heritage.
+In particular, its world-famous castles – Château of Amboise, Château of Chambord and Château of Chenonceaux (“Château des Dames”).
+These are known as three of the most exceptional castles in France, but there are also lots of small castles you will see during this walking holiday, like Leonardo da Vinci’s last home (Château du Clos Lucé).